intelligence38000/android-docs/src/pages/java/overview/geocoder.md

 Before using this wrapper:

-- We recommend reading over [Mapbox Geocoding API documentation](https://www.mapbox.com/api-documentation/search/#geocoding).
+- Read the [Mapbox Geocoding API documentation](https://www.mapbox.com/api-documentation/search/#geocoding).
 The API documentation contains all available parameters including some that are not listed in this guide.
 - Make sure you have included the correct permissions inside of your `AndroidManifest.xml` file if you plan to use this API inside of an Android application.

 ## Geocoding request